2015–16 Report on Annual Expenditures for Travel, Hospitality and Conferences

 In order to fulfill this mandate the Office incurs travel, hospitality and conference expenditures to carry out operational activities, such as conducting interviews during an investigation or attending conferences to inform public servants of the Act and the role of the Office.
-The travel, hospitality and conference expenditures in 2014-15 were $38K, which were $1K (3%) higher than the prior year expenditures.
-The travel spending to support the core mandate and to engage stakeholders decreased in 2015, while conference fees increased as the Office paid for two employees to attend the APEX conference.
+The travel, hospitality and conference expenditures in 2015-16 were $19,800 (50%) higher than the previous year's expenditures.
+Travel spending to support the core mandate and to engage with stakeholders increased by $16,300 (51%) in 2015-16.
+Conference fees increased by $3,600 (97%), mainly as a result of renting a corporate exhibition booth at the Financial Management Institute of Canada's Professional Development Week to promote the Office activities.

 Total annual expenditures for Travel, Hospitality and Conferences of the Office of the Public Sector Integrity Commissioner of Canada are summarized below: